 Teens with social anxiety find school extremely challenging.
 Sometimes referred to as social phobia, social anxiety disorder is when a person is overcome with fear and worry in social settings.

 As a result, a teen with a social phobia experiences intense anxiety that leads to deep feelings of embarrassment and fear of being judged by others.
 Therefore, this type of anxiety in teenagers negatively impacts their everyday activities, including school.
 Consequently, a teen with social phobia often avoids contact with peers and teachers as much as possible.
-Hence, school refusal may be a result.

 In addition, social anxiety symptoms include